“Don’t feel behind.”

 The hardest thing about doing different things is that I don’t feel like I’m making progress in any one area.
-It’s really easy to feel like a failure when none of your pursuits has panned out successfully.
+It’s easy to feel like a failure when none of your pursuits has panned out successfully.

 Range was the first thing that made me feel okay being who I am—someone who does a lot of things.

 I just haven’t “broken” yet.
 [Note: I’m using broken in the sense of “breaking out,” not “broken down.”
 It’s an important distinction… I think a lot of people break down before they break out.]